Faculty for the Department of Educational Psychology

 Studies stress and coping as it relates to professionals in educational settings, health and wellness, and the identification of psychological resources that can help prevent stress.

 Focuses on motivation and how individual beliefs and social-contextual factors influence students achievement and academic behaviors.

 Supports the clinical training of MA/SSP students, teaches clinically-focused courses, provides supervision for students, and prepares students for MA/SPP internship.
 Jessica O'Bleness does not serve as a research mentor for students in the School Psychology program.

-Focuses on the intersections of gender, sexuality, and behavioral health in topics of mens health, gender roles, and muscularity; conducts outreach with gender and sexual minority communities; development of mobile health interventions.
-Note: Dr. Parent will not be taking new students for the 2023 academic year.
+Focuses on the intersections of gender, sexuality, and behavioral health in topics of men's health, gender roles, and muscularity; conducts outreach with gender and sexual minority communities; development of mobile health interventions.
+Note: Dr. Parent is no longer taking new students.